County ban of large gatherings could impact Sharks, Stanford

 “I don’t think it would make a huge difference but it would be kind of weird because it would be really, really, quiet,” Sharks goalie Aaron Dell said this weekend about the prospect of playing games without fans.
 “But if that’s what they have to do, that’s what they have to do.”

-The Stanford women’s basketball team is expected to host the opening weekend of the NCAA tournament from March 20-22.
+The Stanford women’s basketball team is expected to host the opening weekend of the NCAA Tournament from March 20-22.
 Stanford is scheduled to host games in several other sports this month and the school said Monday night that all events remain scheduled as of now.

 The San Jose Earthquakes have one home game scheduled this month on March 21 against Sporting Kansas City.
-The team didn’t immediately respond to comment about plans for that game.
+The team said it would comply immediately and will have information on plans for upcoming events soon.

 AP Sports Writer Janie McCauley contributed to this report.